printtracker/public-documentation/docs/api/endpoints.md

         - `start` `date` - The start of the meter read date range formatted as RFC3339, ISO8601 (without timezone), RFC1123Z, RFC1123, RFC1123, RFC822Z, RFC822, RFC8250, ANSIC, or Unix.
         - `end` `date` - The end of the meter read date range formatted as RFC3339, ISO8601 (without timezone), RFC1123Z, RFC1123, RFC1123, RFC822Z, RFC822, RFC8250, ANSIC, or Unix.
+        - `excludeDisabled` `bool` - If enabled, only meters from devices whose tracking status is 'Enabled' will be included in the final result.

     === "cURL"